Do you love nautical decor too? Then this wreath is perfect to create.

-Well let’s get to it, and see how I made this adorable little wreath shall we?
+Well let’s get to it, and see how you can make this adorable little wreath!

 DIY Wreath Nautical Decor

 - 1/2 yard of blue and white striped knit, this one has a cute lacey texture on the white stripe and I got it at Jo-Ann Fabric with a gift card that they gave me for this project.